Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Material and methods

 \subsection{Performance evaluation and objective function}

-From our application, we obtain time-dependent (and spatially resolved) outputs.
-The output vectors from all models are interpolated to full simulation days so that corresponding demographically and spatially resolved data sets have the same dimension.
+\MK{Simulating the previously described mechanistic metapopulation model}, we obtain time-dependent (and spatially resolved) outputs.
+The output vectors from all \MK{local} models \MK{of the form~\cref{eq:susceptible,eq:exceptsusceptible}} are interpolated to full simulation days so that corresponding \MK{age-structured} and spatially resolved data sets have the same dimension.
 To evaluate the prediction performance of the neural network-based surrogate models as well as the dummy estimator (see next subsection), we use the mean absolute percentage error (MAPE) as evaluation metric, which is defined as

 as objective function.
-Here, $n$ is the number of samples, $y_{i}$ are the interpolated "ground truth" daily values and $\widehat{y}_{i}$ are the predicted daily values.
+Here, $n$ is the \MK{total} number of \MK{data points} \MK{which is the product of the number of runs, the number of days, and the number of compartments}, $y_{i}$ \MK{and $\widehat{y}_{i}$ denote individual scalar values representing} the interpolated "ground truth" \MK{and predicted daily values, respectively}